SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

   kubectl get pods --namespace dapr-system
   ```

-  This should give you output like:
+  This should give you an output like:

   ```shell
   NAME                                     READY     STATUS    RESTARTS   AGE